-Since January 1, 2006, FALCPA has required that the top 8 allergens must be labeled on all food products in the U.S.
+Since January 1, 2006, FALCPA has required that the top 8 Major Food Allergens must be labeled on all food products in the U.S.

 However, the Celiac community had to wait a full decade for any type of voluntary FALCPA labeling protections to be enacted.
 According to "When food is poison: the history, consequences, and limitations of the Food Allergen Labeling and Consumer Protection Act of 2004":

 "The FALCPA contains a number of provisions designed to address food allergen safety concerns not met by the labeling requirements and to improve scientific, medical, and public knowledge about food allergies.
 The FALCPA directs that within two years after its enactment, the Secretary [of Health and Human Services] must issue a proposed rule to define and permit voluntary use of the term 'gluten-free' on food labels.
 The FALCPA directs FDA to issue a final rule by August 2008.
 The House Committee Report (H.R.
 Rep. No. 108-608 at 18) on the FALCPA states that, '[g]iven the devastating nature of Celiac Disease, the Committee urges the Secretary to move expeditiously in implementing the requirements of this section.'
 Currently, there is no standard definition of 'Gluten Free' in the United States and studies have found that some products proclaiming themselves 'Gluten Free' may contain Gluten.
 The FALCPA calls for the Secretary to consult with experts and stakeholders when drafting the rule." (emphasis added; page 119)